demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ## User Provisioning

  The ILM pack enables you to provision users from Workday into Active Directory and/or Okta by performing management operations like creating, reading, updating and deleting users.

- Make sure to install the following packs before proceeding with the configuration process:
- * Workday
- * Active Directory Query
- * Okta

 ### Workday Reports